Idea #22529: Support the (proto)DUNE DFO Model in artdaq

 - if we add a simple "if" statement check on the values for ptr and end (in addition to the assert on line 482), I presume that a TLOG message would be appropriate.
 What else?
 Skip the creation of any remaining RequestPacket instances?

-#6 Updated by Eric Flumerfelt 14 days ago
+#6 Updated by Eric Flumerfelt over 1 year ago

 1. A TLOG would probably be okay, as well as returning a marked-as-invalid packet.